Aliases for PKM Gene

 GeneCards Summary for PKM Gene

-PKM (Pyruvate Kinase, Muscle) is a Protein Coding gene.
-Diseases associated with PKM include Ataxia, Combined Cerebellar And Peripheral, With Hearing Loss And Diabetes Mellitus and Hypogonadotropic Hypogonadism 4 With Or Without Anosmia.
-Among its related pathways are Glucagon signaling pathway and G-protein signaling G-Protein alpha-i signaling cascades.
-GO annotations related to this gene include poly(A) RNA binding and MHC class II protein complex binding.
+PKM (Pyruvate Kinase M1/2) is a Protein Coding gene.
+Diseases associated with PKM include Pyruvate Kinase Deficiency Of Red Cells and Anterior Dislocation Of Lens.
+Among its related pathways are Central carbon metabolism in cancer and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding.
 An important paralog of this gene is PKLR.

 UniProtKB/Swiss-Prot Summary for PKM Gene

-Glycolytic enzyme that catalyzes the transfer of a phosphoryl group from phosphoenolpyruvate (PEP) to ADP, generating ATP.
-Stimulates POU5F1-mediated transcriptional activation.
-Plays a general role in caspase independent cell death of tumor cells.
-The ratio betwween the highly active tetrameric form and nearly inactive dimeric form determines whether glucose carbons are channeled to biosynthetic processes or used for glycolytic ATP production.
-The transition between the 2 forms contributes to the control of glycolysis and is important for tumor cell proliferation and survival.
+Glycolytic enzyme that catalyzes the transfer of a phosphoryl group from phosphoenolpyruvate (PEP) to ADP, generating ATP (PubMed:15996096, PubMed:1854723).
+The ratio between the highly active tetrameric form and nearly inactive dimeric form determines whether glucose carbons are channeled to biosynthetic processes or used for glycolytic ATP production (PubMed:15996096, PubMed:1854723).
+The transition between the 2 forms contributes to the control of glycolysis and is important for tumor cell proliferation and survival (PubMed:15996096, PubMed:1854723).
+In addition to its role in glycolysis, also regulates transcription (PubMed:18191611, PubMed:21620138).
+Stimulates POU5F1-mediated transcriptional activation (PubMed:18191611).
+Promotes in a STAT1-dependent manner, the expression of the immune checkpoint protein CD274 in ARNTL/BMAL1-deficient macrophages (By similarity).
+Also acts as a translation regulator for a subset of mRNAs, independently of its pyruvate kinase activity: associates with subpools of endoplasmic reticulum-associated ribosomes, binds directly to the mRNAs translated at the endoplasmic reticulum and promotes translation of these endoplasmic reticulum-destined mRNAs (By similarity).
+Plays a general role in caspase independent cell death of tumor cells (PubMed:17308100).